How To Find Help For Complex Post-Traumatic Stress Disorder: CPTSD Therapist

 If you are experiencing suicidal thoughts or urges, call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or text 988 to talk to someone over SMS.
 They are available 24/7 to offer support.

-Healing is possible with professional help.
-Finding a mental health provider or therapist for CPTSD can be challenging, as finding an experienced specialist that can provide a safe and compassionate environment may be essential.
-A suitable fit can help you create a treatment plan that may help eliminate symptoms, improve overall well-being, and support you as you make changes in your life.
+Healing is possible through therapy with a licensed professional.
+Finding a mental health provider or therapist for CPTSD can be challenging, as finding an experienced specialist who can provide a safe and compassionate environment may be essential.
+The right therapist can help you create a treatment plan that may help eliminate symptoms, improve overall well-being, and support you as you make changes in your life.
 A therapist who judges, belittles, or pushes you may not be effective.
-If you’re seeking treatment, look for a licensed mental health professional who abides by ethical and trauma-informed mental health practices in their professional practice.
+If you’re seeking therapy, look for a licensed mental health professional who abides by ethical and trauma-informed mental health practices in their professional practice.

 How can I find a CPTSD therapist?